Preamble to the United States Constitution: To form a more perfect Union

-The phrase has also been interpreted to support the federal supremacy clause as well as to demonstrate that state nullification of any federal law, dissolution of the Union, or secession from it, are not contemplated by the Constitution.
+The phrase has also been interpreted to support the constitution's Supremacy Clause as well as to demonstrate that state nullification of any federal law, dissolution of the Union, or secession from it, are not contemplated by the Constitution.

 In education

 Beginning in 1976, many children in the United States learned the words of the preamble from a Schoolhouse Rock! segment titled "The Preamble".
 Later studies showed that the segment was effective in teaching and reinforcing long-term memory of the words, although a spoken version was more effective for understanding their meaning.
-Though the "The Preamble" proved memorable, for metric reasons it deviated from the actual wording by omitting the words "of the United States" from the first line.
+Though "The Preamble" proved memorable, for metric reasons it deviated from the actual wording by omitting the words "of the United States" from the first line.